learn-anything/books/contributing.md

 	1. The book should be put into its appropriate category (Pick the one you think is closest if you are not sure).
 	2. If the book is free, link to the free book.
 If the book is not free, link to the book on [Goodreads.com](https://www.goodreads.com/)
 - Check your spelling and grammar.
+- If you want to add notes to a book, add it below the book as subdashed point.

 Thank you for your [suggestions](https://github.com/learn-anything/books/edit/master/readme.md)! 💜